An exhibit honoring the life and legacy of Selena Quintanilla-Pérez has been extended at the Grammy Museum in Los Angeles due to popular demand.

 “I just want to give big thanks to the Grammy Museum for reaching out and making this happen, Suzette said.

-The items will be returned to Texas, after the pop-up exhibit closes on May 11.
+The items will be returned to Texas, after the pop-up exhibit closes.
 You can find additional information about the exhibit on the Grammy Museum website.

 Discover more from Urban Hollywood 411